Placements in Foster Care

 In addition, the social worker should ensure that any other information about the placement that is available for the child is obtained and given to him/her.
 Children must understand house expectations before the placement is made.

 In all cases, the child should be accompanied to the placement by the social worker and helped to settle in.
-Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers (see NYAS, My Things Matter Report).
+Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers.2.5 Notification of Placement

 The Social Worker should ensure that these organisations are informed of the placement: